Tess Lieder: Career

 Wester started her career in 1999 at Hugo Girls, at the age of 5–6.
 In her youth career she also played for VZV and HandbalAcademie.

 She played in the EHF Champions League with VOC Amsterdam in the 2008–09 season.
-Wester played in E&O Emmen since 2010 until 2011.
+Wester played in E&O Emmen from 2010 until 2011.

 In 2011, she was signed for German club VfL Oldenburg, playing in the club until 2015 winning the German Cup in 2012.
 Wester was signed for Bundesliga club SG BBM Bietigheim.
 She won Bundesliga title with them and played in Champions League.

 In 2018 she decided to take a step forward in her career and signed a contract with the ambitious Danish team, Odense Håndbold.
 Here she won the Danish championship in 2021, the first national title in club history.

 After her contract with Odense expired in 2021, she signed for Romanian club CSM București.
 She explained her decision was influenced by the fact that "CSM is a top team where expectations are high.
 That suits me well." as well as "This club not only wants to win the Champions League, but also has the experience to do so. ...
 I want to feel that trigger."

 On the 21st of April 2022 it was announced that she informed her club, CSM about leaving at the end of the season with the intention of moving closer to her homeland.
 At the beginning of May 2022 she announced her pregnancy via Instagram.

-In April 2025 she announced her intention to retire after the 2024-25 season to get more time with her family.
+In April 2025 she announced her intention to retire after the 2024–25 season to get more time with her family.

 International career

 Wester played for the first time with the Dutch team in a friendly match against Romania on 2 October 2012.

 She played in the 2015 World Women's Handball Championship with the Dutch team, achieving the final of the tournament, but losing against Norway 23–31.
+This was the first time, Netherlands won a medal at a major international tournament.

 She was called up to represent in the Dutch handball team in the 2016 Summer Olympics, achieving the fourth place after losing in the semi-finals against France 23–24, and in the bronze medal match against Norway 26–36.

 In 2019 she was a part of the Dutch team that won gold medals at the 2019 World Championship for the first time ever.
 In the final she was involved in a controversial penalty, when Ainhoa Hernandez illegally blocked Lieders' pass to start a counter with seconds remaining and the score being 29-29.
 Dutch teammate Lois Abbingh would go on to convert the penalty, which won them the game.